Feliciano López

 Feliciano López Díaz-Guerra (/es/; (Note: In isolation, Díaz-Guerra is pronounced /es/.) born 20 September 1981) is a Spanish former professional tennis player.
 He achieved his career-high singles ranking of world No. 12 in March 2015 and doubles ranking of world No. 9 in November 2016.

 In 2005, López was the first male Spanish tennis player to reach the quarterfinals of Wimbledon since 1972.
 He repeated the feat in 2008 and 2011.
 López defeated Tim Henman at the 2007 Wimbledon second round.
 He reached the quarterfinals of the 2015 US Open, and won his first Grand Slam title at the 2016 French Open when he won the men's doubles title with Marc López.
 In 2017, at the age of 35, López won the Aegon Championship at The Queen's Club, London, beating Marin Čilić in a third set tiebreak.
 He distinguished himself by winning his ATP titles, both in singles and doubles, on all surfaces, hard, grass and clay.
 During the 2018 Wimbledon Championships, López made his 66th consecutive Grand Slam main draw appearance, surpassing the previous record of 65 consecutive appearances held by Roger Federer.

 At the 2022 Australian Open, his record reached 79 consecutive Grand Slam appearances.
-As of 2022 Wimbledon, he shares the record for most Grand Slam appearances with Federer at 81.
+As of 2022 Wimbledon, he shared the record for most Grand Slam appearances with Novak Djokovic and Federer at 81.
 He has made 21 consecutive French Open appearances, also a record.
 López also holds the record for most losses on the ATP Tour, with 490.
 On 22 June 2021, he achieved 500 match wins at the 2021 Mallorca Championships, putting him No. 10 on the list of active players with over 500 match wins.
 On 13 July 2021 at the 2021 Hamburg European Open, he became the fifth player in the world to reach 10,000 aces on the most aces in career list.
 With his direct entry in the 2021 Indian Wells, he broke the record with his 139th participation in events in the Masters 1000 category.